matthewddiaz/Algorithms/src/com/matthewddiaz/algorithms/dynamicProgramming/README.md

 sub-problem depends only on solving smaller sized sub-problems.
 Therefore we sort the subproblems by size and solve them in order from smallest to the size of the original problem.

+## Elements of Dynamic Programming

+### Two Components that an Optimization problem must have in order for DP to apply.

+#### 1) Optimal Substructure
+A problem contains **optimal substructure** if an optimal solution to the problem is produced from optimal solutions to sub-problems.

+Common pattern in discovering optimal substructure:
+1) Solution consists of making a choice.
+2) You assume that for the given problem you are given a choice that leads to an optimal solution.
+3) Given this choice you determine which sub-problems lead to the optimal solution and also characterize the resulting space of the sub-problems.
+4) Prove that solutions of sub-problems used within an optimal solution to the problem must themselves be optimal

+**Note:** Problems must have independent sub-problems for DP to work.
+Two sub-problems are independent if the solution to one sub-problem does not effect the solution of another sub-problem of the same problem.

+#### 2) Overlapping Sub-problems

+An optimization problem contains **overlapping sub-problems** when a recursive algorithm revisits the same problem repeatedly while solving the problem.

+This hopefully means that the total number of unique sub-problems is small, polynomial with respect to the size of the problem.

+**Note:** DP works well on problems that contain sub-problems that are **overlapping** and are **independent**.